 In 2012, I founded Mutual Force.
 It is a HR tech company.
 We signed up big clients like General Dynamics and Kaiser Permanente.
 I soon realized I was targeting a very small market.
 Mutual Force was a great success even though our target market was not big.
 Mutual Force was acquired in 2015 by one of our competitors and I had a successful exit.

 In late 2013, when I was working on another startup, I realized how AI is everywhere in our lives.
 Recommendations on Netflix, Google search contextual results, Siri and others.
 I realized AI will be huge and will affect every part of our lives.
 There was also lot of concern about AI taking away our jobs.
 At that point of time, I have also worked in big data and AI for some wall street firms and saw how they use AI for fraud detection and other use cases.
 I decided to start WildFire with a mission to help companies transform using AI and help people transition into this new world where automation and AI will be everywhere.
 I believe this will be my life long mission!

 I believe I am like the Ray Kroc (McDonald’s founder) of AI (much younger than him of course).
 Ray had many attempts at a company before he found his true passion, McDonald’s.

 Why pursue the American dream?

 US is one of the very few countries where if you love what you do, work hard and be persistent, you are guaranteed to be successful.
 Success is a relative term.
 Being a Billionaire or Millionaire could mean success to some and having enough money to live a comfortable life and doing what you love means success for some.
-I belong to the later group.

 In 2016, I became a proud citizen of this country.
 I will be always thankful for the opportunities.